-- Air Quality: Construction shall comply with BAAQMD's recommendations for reducing construction emissions of fugitive dust and shall ensure construction emissions are reduced. - Biological Resources: The project shall protect nests of raptors and other birds when in active use. - Cultural and Tribal Resources: The project shall incorporate mitigations in the event any cultural resources or archaeological are found on site.
+- Air Quality: Construction shall comply with BAAQMD's recommendations for reducing construction emissions of fugitive dust, and shall ensure construction emissions are reduced. - Biological Resources: The project shall protect nests of raptors and other birds when in active use. - Cultural and Tribal Resources: The project shall incorporate mitigations in the event any cultural resources or archaeological are found on site.
 This includes consulting with a tribal representative as well as paleontologist. - Noise Levels: Construction shall comply with the Noise Ordinance and best management practices for noise mitigation, and ensure mechanical equipment selected meet the City's noise ordinance. - Geology and Soils: The project shall incorporate mitigation in the event any fossilbearing deposits are discovered on-site. - Utilities: Demonstrate to the City and Cupertino Sanitary District that the project would not exceed peak wet weather flow capacity of the Santa Clara sanitary sewer system.

 As part of the environmental analysis, Staff consulted with the Tamien Nation per the regulations of Assembly Bill 52.
 As a result of the consultation, Staff updated to the Cultural and Tribal Resources mitigation to include tribal consultation.
-After the Planning Commission hearing, the Tamien Nation representative contacted the City to request that mitigation measure be modified to be specific to the Tamien Nation.
-This edit has been made to the Mitigated Negative Declaration and the resolutions.